 It's like when we say, 'With young people leaving in vast numbers, it's a new day for the church ...' or 'At end of the day, the investigation will show who was right ...' or 'That day is gone ...'
 We know from the context that these statements obviously mean a time longer than 24 hours.

 Furthermore, the repeated phrase was used for Days 1, 2, and 3, even though 24-hour time as we know it did not even exist until Day 4, the time when celestial orbits stabilized and earth's dense cloud cover dissipated so the sun was visible.

-The Bible says that light was created in Day 1, so there was already light before Day 4, but it was shrouded in cloud cover.
-From earth's perspective, the sources of light (sun, moon and stars) became visible in Day 4.
+The Bible says that light was created on Day 1, so there was already light before Day 4, but it was shrouded in cloud cover.
+From the earth's perspective, the sources of light (sun, moon, and stars) became visible on Day 4.

-The Bible gives the reason why God made the sources of light become visible from earth:
+The Bible gives the reason why God made the sources of light visible from the earth:

 'And God said, Let there be lights in the expanse of the sky to separate the day from the night, and let them serve as signs to make seasons and days and years ...
 And there was evening, and there was morning – the fourth day' (Genesis 1:14).

 This started distinct growing seasons, bird migrations, and human time measurement and navigation.